-It is the aim of the food service to carry out a programme of planned due inspections and interventions of food premises for 2024/25 in accordance with the Food Law Code of Practice requirement, also utilising the flexibilities contained within the Code as outlined in Table 3.
+It is the aim of the food service to carry out a programme of planned inspections and interventions of food premises for 2023/24 in accordance with the Food Law Code of Practice requirement, also utilising the flexibilities contained within the Code as outlined in Table 3.

-Table 3 Summary of Work Programme for Food hygiene inspections for 2024 /25 based on risk, inspection due dates and including overdue inspections generated by the COVID-19 pandemic
+Table 3 Summary of Work Programme for Food hygiene inspections for 2023 /24 based on risk, inspection due dates and including overdue inspections generated by the COVID-19 pandemic

-Risk Category No. of Due / Overdue Inspections No of Interventions / inspections Planned Type of Visit Α 3 6 Full Inspection В 34 34 Full inspection С 131 131 Full inspection D 13 13 Full inspection E (due) 32 32 AES / Full inspection dependant upon risk / E (overdue) 103 52 AES / Full inspection dependant upon risk New premises (including unrated) 18 at start of year 90 Full inspection Revisits to all categories Approx 70 70 Official control- verification/ monitoring visit to check compliance Re rating requested under the FHRS Approx 20 20 Full inspection Total 334 448
+Risk Category No. of Due / Overdue Inspections No of visits Planned Type of Visit Α 3 3 Full Inspection В 43 43 Full inspection С 227 227 Full inspection D (due) 12 12 Full inspection D (overdue) 39 39 Full inspection E (due) 14 14 AES / Full inspection dependant upon risk / E (overdue) 161 50 AES / Full inspection dependant upon risk New premises (including unrated) 14 unrated at start of year - estimate total of 90 over year 14 unrated at start of year - estimated at total of 90 over year Full inspection Revisits to all categories Estimate of 70 70 Official control- Revisit to check compliance Re rating requested under the FHRS Estimate of 19 19 Full inspection Total 678 567